yuvrout/AppHomePage-MapKit-Listings/README.md

 Error Handling Tests: Verify that the application can handle potential errors gracefully, such as network issues or incorrect data inputs.
 Features Tested
 Map Integration: Confirms that the MapKit is correctly integrated and displaying as expected.
 Data Parsing Accuracy: Ensures that the parsing logic correctly extracts and displays listing information.
 Filter Logic: Verifies that the script correctly identifies and includes only the specified listings within the radius.
 Features Not Tested
+Advanced User Interactions: Testing the full spectrum of user interactions and edge cases in the swipe-up view.
+Data Parsing Accuracy: Ensures that the parsing logic correctly extracts and displays listing information.
+Filter Logic: Verifies that the script correctly identifies and includes only the specified listings within the radius.
+Features Not Tested